Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 ![PaaS API Management](assets/images/extract/media/API.png)

-#### Services Description
+#### Service Description

-It is a platform of tools and services that facilitates the management, control, monitoring, and protection of APIs (Application Programming Interfaces) without having to manually implement all the components.
+Based on Kong solution, it is a platform of tools and services that facilitates the management, control, monitoring, and protection of APIs (Application Programming Interfaces) without having to manually implement all the components.
 The service typically offers:

 - API gateways to route and secure traffic;